prashant-aggarwal/aws-infrastructure-capstone-project/1_setup_environment_packer/READ.md

 	AMI Details: AMI ID -> ami-0b466949293232d87, AMI Name -> capstone-infra-custom-ami-1746095102, Owner -> 021668988309

 6. Launch an EC2 instance in region "us-east-2" with ami-0b466949293232d87.
-Connect to it using EC2 Instance Connect option and run the following commands for validation of dependencies: terraform -v git --version packer --version
+Connect to it using EC2 Instance Connect option and run the following commands for validation of dependencies.
+I launched pa-terraform-server (i-0eba1b5c5af2fd95d) in us-east-2 region: terraform -v git --version packer --version
-7. If you are logged in as root user, then change it to ec2-user via command: sudo su - ec2-user.
+8. If you are logged in as root user, then change it to ec2-user via command: sudo su - ec2-user.
-8. Configure AWS secret credentials using aws configure.
+9. Configure AWS secret credentials using aws configure.
-9. The EC2 instance is ready for performing the step #3 Creating a simple virtual machine.
+10. The EC2 instance is ready for performing the step #3 Creating a simple virtual machine.